arfshl/debian-on-android/README.md

     apt install sudo adduser && adduser [username] && echo '[username] ALL=(ALL:ALL) ALL' >> /etc/sudoers.d/user

+**NOTE**: Change username and home directory on /usr/local/bin/start if you create new user with new username

 ### Login with username

     proot-distro login ubuntu --user [username]